GlareDB/glaredb.github.io/docs/data-sources/postgres.md

 An entire Postgres database can be added using the [CREATE EXTERNAL DATABASE] command.

+{: .important}

-There are two formats, both of which work exactly the same.
-In both cases `database-name` will be the name of the database inside GlareDB.
-This cannot be qualified, and must be unique across all other databases in the deployment.
+> There are two equivalent foramts.
+In both formats, `database-name` will be the
+> name of the database inside GlareDB.
+This cannot be qualified, and must be
+> unique across all other databases in the deployment.

 ### External database long format